macformula/hil/docs/error-handling.md

 - Result processor will receive encountered error signal
 - Will NOT continue to run the sequence
 - Orchestrator goes into a `FatalError` state
-- Any dispatcher must send the `RecoverFromFatal` signal to the orchestrator
+- Any dispatcher must send the `RecoverFromFatal` signal to the orchestrator to return to idle